dimik/geocode-tool/README.md

 Installation
 ------------
-For using this tool locally you have to install NodeJS with NPM and any kind of WebServer e.g. Nginx Clone this repo to your Work folder and run ```cd geocode-tool && npm install``` Start server with ``` node server.js``` command.
+For using this tool locally you have to install <a href="https://nodejs.org/">NodeJS</a> with NPM and any kind of WebServer e.g. Nginx
+Clone this repo to your Work folder and run ```cd geocode-tool && npm install``` Start server with ``` node server.js``` command.